-The project will provide social and emotional support to Chinese and Korean speaking seniors aged over 65 in metropolitan Sydney and Wollongong who are isolated at home because of COVID-19.
-Volunteers will make individual and group contact with seniors through telephone, social media platforms, Zoom, and Youtube.
+The project offered social and emotional support to Chinese and Korean speaking seniors aged over 65 in metropolitan Sydney and Wollongong who were isolated at home because of COVID-19.
+Volunteers made individual and group contact with seniors through telephone, social media platforms, Zoom, and YouTube.

 For more information, please contact email@example.com